mist64/cbmbus_doc/7 JiffyDOS.md

 #### 6: Controller puts data bits #2 and #0 onto wires
 ![](docs/cbmbus/jiffydos-19.png =601x131)

-The controller puts the final pair of data bits onto the two wires (CLK: #2, DATA = #0).
+The controller puts the final pair of data bits onto the two wires (CLK: #2, DATA: #0).

 The wires have to be valid after 13 µs and the state has to remain held.